 In keeping with Mount Mary University's mission, the Music Department provides the music component of the Fine Arts core by contributing to the framework of the liberal arts education and career preparation of the students.
-The department offers a wide range of courses in music; many fulfill core fine arts requirements.
+The department offers a wide range of courses in music; many fulfill core fine arts

+1-3 credits requirements.
 Students may explore topics in music through introductory, historical and global esthetics courses, and participation in vocal and instrumental ensembles.

-The Department's vocal ensembles, the Mount Mary University Women's Chorus, and MMU Gospel Choir, provide music for many major events on campus and promote the University throughout the community.
-Participation in these ensembles is open to all Mount Mary University students, faculty, staff, and administrators, as well as community members.
+The Department's vocal ensembles: the Mount Mary University Chorus, and the Mount Mary University Gospel Choir, provide music for many major events on campus and promote the University throughout the community.
+Participation in the Mount Mary University Gospel Choir is open to all Mount Mary University students, faculty, staff, and administrators.

-Private lessons in piano, voice, strings, woodwinds, and guitar are part of the University curriculum, as well as group instruction in piano and guitar.
+Private lessons in piano, voice, strings, woodwinds, and guitar are part of the University curriculum, as well as group instruction in piano, guitar and ukulele.
 Enrollment for credit or noncredit is possible in ensembles and private lessons.
 The Music Department piano lab is equipped with twelve digital pianos with headphones, and is available to all students who wish to practice on campus.

 Special Fees: In addition to tuition there is a per semester charge for private instruction.
-There is no additional lesson fee for class instruction in piano or guitar.
+There is no additional lesson fee for class instruction in piano, guitar and ukulele.
 Fees are subject to change.
 Tuition discounts are not applicable.